Lonitch/Lonitch.github.io/README.md

 which will create a `div` element that wraps the equation.
 Note that if the last argument is omitted, the `id` of `<div>` is automatically set as `eqn-x`, in which `x` is a post-wise count of equation rendering.

 ### 3. Images
-So far we only support three rendering types: static `img`, dynamic `jsx` graph, and quantum circuit diagram `qc`.
+So far we only support three rendering types: static `img`, dynamic `jsx` graph, `Q.js` quantum circuit diagram `qc`, and circuit svg image `qcsvg`.
 For each rendering type you can set the figure type as `fullwidth` or `marginnote`.
 Like the display equation, defining image id is not required but it is recommended to give your images meaningful IDs.
 Here image ID is defined by default as `fig-x`.
 Finally, you're required to define its caption.

 To show a static image, please use the following two commands in your markdown: